by Ramesh Richard

 Despite all our anxiety, especially in leadership literature, to produce the future, we cannot really predict, change, create, delay, advance, or control the future.

-As of last report, only One knows the future—immediate and intermediate, general and specific, penultimate and ultimate futures.
-In fact, part of the uniqueness of God is just that: His absolute future knowledge, with past and present ability to move humanity and history toward His defined future.
+As of last report, only One knows the future—immediate and intermediate, general and specific, penultimate and ultimate.
+In fact, part of the uniqueness of God is just that: his absolute future knowledge, with past and present ability to move humanity and history toward his defined future.
 Listen to Isaiah 46:9–10: